Things You Thought You Knew – Head in the Clouds

 Yeah.
 40 below zero.

-In Peggy Lee's fever.
+In Peggy Lee's Fever.
 Right.

 All right.
 And that's, we know, we all know that song.

-You give them
+You give them a fever. fever

-Chicks were born to give you fever.
+Speaker 1 chicks were born to give you fever

 Who actually invented the thermometer?
 Right.

-The mercury thermometer.
+Speaker 1 The mercury thermometer.

-Also American.
+Speaker 1 Also American.

 Thermometer.
 Centigrade, that's not somebody's name.